 The National Welfare Rights Organization (NWRO) was created in 1966 to fight for greater assistance and control over welfare regulations.
 In the 1950s, politicians and journalists drew attention to the rapid increases in the welfare rolls, especially among African American single mothers.
 Punitive laws were passed to decrease the number of recipients and the size of their welfare grants.
 Considering their poverty and out-of-wedlock birth rates, African American women were actually underrepresented on the welfare rolls.
 Nonetheless because many of them were concentrated in the major cities, in the public’s mind, the face of the typical welfare recipient was black.
 Welfare recipients started organizing in the early 1960s in response to these politically motivated attacks.

 In 1969, the NWRO captured public attention when it targeted President Richard Nixon’s Family Assistance Plan.
-Meanwhile internal dissention arose between the mostly male middle-class staff and the mostly female welfare recipients regarding the strategies and goals of the NWRO.
+Meanwhile internal dissension arose between the mostly male middle-class staff and the mostly female welfare recipients regarding the strategies and goals of the NWRO.
 Wiley sought to expand the movement to include the working poor.
 Welfare recipients led by Johnnie Tillmon, on the other hand, tried to redefine welfare rights as a women’s issue and pursue a black feminist agenda.

 Late in 1972, Wiley resigned and Tillmon was appointed as the NWRO’s new executive director.
 Three years later, in March 1975, the NWRO went bankrupt and the organization came to an end.
 Its legacy, however, continued as numerous welfare rights organizations struggled for extending welfare recipients’ rights at the local level.